cnrosu/AutoHelpDesk/docs/microsoft-store-diagnostics.md

 Get-Date
 Get-WinSystemLocale
 ```
-Entra Joined devices often have the **Windows Time** service stopped; that is expected if `Get-Service W32Time` shows a `Disabled` start type.
+Microsoft Entra joined devices often have the **Windows Time** service stopped; that is expected if `Get-Service W32Time` shows a `Disabled` start type.
 In that case, compare `Get-Date` with a reliable time source or the **Settings > Time & language** pane.
 Whatever the configuration, the clock must be accurate and the locale should match the user's Microsoft account region.

 ## 2. Rule out Microsoft-side outages